kejonaMC/GeyserUpdater/README.md

 # GeyserUpdater

-GeyserUpdater is a plugin that can update Geyser-Spigot | Geyser-BungeeCord manually or automatically.
+GeyserUpdater is a plugin that can update Geyser on Spigot, Bungeecord and Velocity manually or automatically.

 ## Downloading